nblockbuster/DestinyUnpackerCPP/README.md

  · For example, using the unpacker with Pre-BL packages, one might enter: `DestinyUnpackerCPP.exe -p "D:/Shadowkeep/packages" -i 0242 -v prebl`

 -p "path" - follow this with the filepath of the packages folder within your Destiny 2 install directory.
-Be sure to replace backslashes \ with forward slashes / .
-For example \steamapps\common\Destiny 2\packages becomes /steamapps/common/Destiny 2/packages in cmd.

 -i "input" - follow this with the package you want to unpack.
 Being more or less specific packages changes what is unpacked.
 For example 02f6_4 will unpack one package where 02f6 will unpack packages "02f6_3", "02f6_4" and "02f6_5".